kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	1.5 The cashier scans the QR Code displayed on the phone with the POS System scanner.

-	1.6 The POS System decoes the QR Code and displays all of the customer's information, the list of products (to include special taxes), the list of coupons, and the total value of the cart on the POS System Display screen.
+	1.6 The POS System decodes the QR Code and displays all of the customer's information, the list of products (to include special taxes), the list of coupons, and the total value of the cart on the POS System Display screen.

 	1.7 The cashier hands the phone back to the customer.